mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_3_testing_facebook_webhooks_polling.md

 ```

 **Why?**
-- Confirms data is stored correctly using the UUID-based structure, preparing for cloud storage in a later chapter.
+- Confirms data is stored correctly using the UUID-based structure, preparing for cloud storage in Chapter 6.

 ### Step 5: Troubleshoot Issues
 **Action**: If the JSON response or logs show failures, diagnose and fix issues.